Blodir/SLUDGEMENT/README.md

 # Artificial Overmind Challenge by Reaktor – starter kit

+>Welcome fellow...
+TODO

 ## Creating a repo for the competition

 1. Fork this repo in Gitlab
     * Make sure that "Project visibility" of the fork is set to "Private"
 2. Give the `overmind-challenge` user **reporter** access to you forked repository
     * Project settings -> members -> invite as reporter
-4. Go to [awesome portal](https://overmind-ranker.herokuapp.com/admin/create-team) and register your team
+4. Go to [awesome portal](https://overmind-ranker.herokuapp.com/create-team) and register your team

 ## Gearing up for the battle